George’s story

 A decade later, Sue remembered the advice of her family doctor but trusted her intuition and scheduled an appointment with her OB/Gyn when she sensed something was wrong.

-The ultrasound detected a growth on her right ovary, and her CA125 levels, a blood test used to detect ovarian level cancer, were exceptionally high.
+The ultrasound detected a growth on her right ovary, and her CA125 levels, a blood test used to detect ovarian level disease, were exceptionally high.
 Sue’s local surgical oncologist in Springfield, Ohio, removed a grapefruit-sized tumour but opted not to remove her uterus due to prior complications from radiation treatment.”

 She started a series of chemotherapy infusions, but this caused neuropathy.
 The HPV Doctor then tried several other chemo combinations, all without success.
 Ultimately, a CT scan showed an enlarging pelvic mass.”
 “My doctor at the time told me to get my affairs together and take a vacation.